JayceLowry/408-M5.2/README.md

 ### Color
 After running a [contrast test](https://webaim.org/resources/contrastchecker) on the original site based on the text color and background, we see that it returns poor results:
 ![Failing Test Results](media/ColorTestFail.png)

+### Semantic HTML
+**Keyboard Navigation**: When trying to navigate the site using the keyboard, large sections of the page's content are skipped over.
+This can be mitigated by adding a `tabindex="0"` attribute to headings and images to make the site more keyboard-navigable.

+**Article Text**: The original site placed line breaks between text to have the appearance of paragraphs.
+To make the site navigable by a screen reader, paragraphs need to be marked with `<p>` tags.

+**Navigation Menu**: The original site wraps the navigation bar with `<div>` with a "nav" class.
+To improve accessibility here, we can use `<nav>` instead of `<div>`.